What’s the Story?

 What We’ll Shoot

 This workshop is a full-on photo shoot with an authentic geisha for a model.
-We will provide studio gear such as LED lights and reflectors and instruct you on its usage while also making the most of available natural light.
+We will provide lighting gear such as LED lights and reflectors and instruct you on its usage while also making the most of available natural light.
 You will your learn how to set your camera and compose the photographs, but importantly you will be coached on how to work with your subject to tell a story through your photographs.

 Where We’ll Explore